clntsf/yamlpack/README.md

 - [ ] *(Builders)*: Decide on a builder protocol, populate the sample repo and link it

-- [ ] *(Config)*: Refactor config get and update functions to ensure write destination is in user data folder
+- [x] *(Config)*: Refactor config get and update functions to ensure write destination is in user data folder

+## Milestones:

+31 July 2025: 0.1.0 is the first version uploaded to [PyPI](https://pypi.org/project/yamlpack/) :partying_face: